 The study also confirms that more business owners are now integrating social media marketing into their mix.
 In fact, 77 percent of the respondents conduct social media marketing (Facebook, Twitter, Instagram, Foursquare, LinkedIn, and Pinterest), while 71 percent continue to reach out to their audience via E-mail marketing.
 Furthermore, 44 percent pay for advertising through social platforms, while 48 percent plan to increase their focus on content marketing this year.

 The report is based on a March 2013 survey of 1,305 respondents in the Constant Contact Small Biz Council, including business owners across a range of B2B and B2C industries.
 The new findings also come at a time when more and more consumers are relying on social networks, online review sites, and mobile devices to find information and guide their purchase decisions.
-As a result, these review sites and mobile content publishers – including online review aggregators like Yelp, Facebook, Foursquare, TripAdvisor, and YP.com – are regularly seeking ways to reach the mobile audience and connect them to local businesses.
+As a result, these review sites and mobile content publishers – including online review aggregators like Yelp for Business, Facebook Business Manager, Google My Business, Foursquare, TripAdvisor, and YP.com – are regularly seeking ways to reach the mobile audience and connect them to local businesses.
 Constant Contact’s findings should therefore be encouraging to SMBs who have taken advantage of the social-local-mobile revolution, while emphasizing the urgency of doing so for those who haven’t.

 “It’s encouraging that a majority of small businesses recognize that their customers are relying more than ever on their mobile devices to find information, look for deals, and even to make purchases,” said Joel Hughes, senior vice president of strategy and corporate development.
 “That said, small business owners are still getting their sea legs, so it’s not surprising that they’re leading with two areas where they have a solid track record of success with customer engagement: social media and E-mail.”